spacetelescope/jwst/docs/jwst/srctype/description.rst

 choose a value of "UNKNOWN."
 The observer's choice in the APT is passed along to DMS processing, which sets the value of the "SRCTYPE" keyword in the primary header of the uncalibrated (_uncal.fits) product that's used as input to the calibration pipeline.
-The resulting "SRCTYPE" values can be "POINT", "EXTENDED", or "UNKNOWN."
+If the user has selected a value in the APT, the "SRCTYPE" keyword will be set to "POINT", "EXTENDED", or "UNKNOWN."
+If the selection is not available for a given observing mode or a choice wasn't made, the "SRCTYPE" keyword will be absent in the uncalibrated product.

-The ``srctype`` calibration step checks to see if the "SRCTYPE" keyword has already been populated.
-If the observer did not provide a source type value or the "SRCTYPE" keyword is set to "UNKNOWN", the ``srctype`` step will choose a suitable value based on the observing mode and other characteristics of the exposure.
+The ``srctype`` calibration step checks to see if the "SRCTYPE" keyword is present and has already been populated.
+If the observer did not provide a source type value or it is set to "UNKNOWN", the ``srctype`` step chooses a suitable value based on the observing mode and other characteristics of the exposure.
 The following choices are used, in order of priority: